ccdc-opensource/on-site-webcsd/README.md

 Access to the CCDC container registry will require a username and password, to get them please contact CCDC Support.

+For version 4.0 onwards, a postgres server is required for CSD and Identity databases.
+The postgres CSD database will be provided via a download link, to get it, please contact CCDC Support.

 A valid license key will be required to use the software.

 A download of the desired [release](https://github.com/ccdc-opensource/on-site-webcsd/releases).